SANSKAR7536/-backend_project/readme.md

   2- username and email do find one to login
   3- find the user  and check the user
   4- access and refresh token   form the model iteself 5- send  data and token through cookies

+  # subscription model

+  1- one channnel is also a user .
+  2- subscriber are also a user .
+  3-  take user and store it on differenet